ArashLab/CAP/docs/CapArch.md

 # CAP Architecture in Short

-CAP can be seen as a simple workflow manager with its own terminology:
+CAP can be seen as a simple workflow manager.
+However, our main contributions are beyond creating another workload manager.

+Currently, limited number of `operation`s are implmented.
+More `operation`s will be introduced with future version.

+ with its own terminology

 - `workflow` refers to a file that contains detailed description of the analysis.
 - `dataHandle` is the specification of a data used in the analysis.
 - `job` is the specification of a step in the analysis.
 Each job is linked to an `operation` and specifies `datahandle`s and parameters used to execute the `operation`.